Why screen my baby's hearing?

 identified early.

-Newborn Hearing Screening involves testing babies hearing within
+Newborn hearing screening involves testing babies hearing within

 the first few weeks of life.
 It is now carried out across the